Search

 Chris Barrett

-Chris Barrett enters his third full season as the head men's soccer coach at Radford in 2023.
+Chris Barrett enters his fourth full season as the head men's soccer coach at Radford in 2024.
 Barrett was named the interim head men's soccer coach in November 2020.

 In the 2022 season, Barrett led Radford to a 3-4-1 Big South record, picking up consecutive wins over Winthrop, USC Upstate, and Longwood.
 It was the Highlanders' first three-game winning streak since 2018.
 Goalkeeper Joseba Incera finished top-10 nationally in saves per game (5.45), posting a 1.82 GAA and .750 save percentage with three clean sheets.